Mirror Mirror On The Wall, Who’s The Fairest Of Them All?

 - Comments from family, friends and others about our, their, and other people’s bodies, both positive and negative.
 Attractive people have distinct advantages in our society.
 Studies show that attractive children are more popular, both with classmates and teachers, teachers give higher evaluations to the work of attractive children, that attractive applicants have a better chance of getting jobs, and of receiving higher salaries and they are found guilty less often or receive less severe sentences.

-Beverly’s Hot Tips For Celebrating Compliment Your Mirror Day:
+Beverly’s Hot Tips For Building Resiliency and Celebrating Compliment Your Mirror Day:

 - Stop comparing yourself to others.
 Your physiology is unique to you.